quan-xue/ISBN-identification/README.md

 # ISBN-identification
-A project on identifying International Standard Book Numbers from scanned invoices
+A project on identifying International Standard Book Numbers (ISBNs) from scanned invoices

 Both scripts take in a pdf file of a scanned invoice and outputs an excel file containing the ISBNs and the books' information in the invoices.